 - Avoid prolonged contact with hot or chlorinated water.

-- Use a gentle Cleansing Oil instead of soap.
+- Use a gentle Cleansing Oil or balm instead of soap.

 - Avoid using skin care products that contain alcohol.

-- Moisturise immediately after a bath, shower or washing your hands and regularly throughout the day, adding moisture to the skin helps to normalised cell turnover and strengthen the skins barrier function.
+- Moisturise immediately after a bath, shower or washing your hands and regularly throughout the day, adding moisture to the skin helps to normalise cell turnover and strengthen the skin’s barrier function.

 - Use a humidifier.

 - Wear a scarf and gloves when going out in cold weather.

 FIFTY7KIND formulas are holistically designed to protect and restore skin, improving skin functionality and promoting healthier skin – for an exceptional experience.
 NADI – Innate Flow Quell Balsam has been specifically formulated to help prevent Transepidermal Water Loss.

 - Skin Barrier Support – Phytoceramides, Phospholipids, Acai Sterols, and Unsaponifiables, along with a patented mix of Triglycerides, Wax Esters, Squalane, Sterol Esters, to rebuild the skin’s surface lipids, strategically offering restorative skin barrier support, while calming botanical-synergies comfort stressed and irritated skin.